 Sex researcher Milton Diamond wanted to see if he could find patterns of transgender traits by comparing monozygotic twins to dizygotic twins.
 This is called a study of concordance.

 Diamond found 61 pairs of monozygotic twins where at least one had made a gender transition.
 Then he compared them to 38 pairs of dizygotic twins where at least one had made a gender transition.
 One interesting finding was that 3 of the 99 sets of twins were concordant for transition even though they were separated at birth.
-In other words, the twins grew up in different environments and didn’t know each other.
+In other words, the twins grew up in different environments and did not know each other.
 Imagine having a twin you never met, and both of you transitioned after living in totally separate homes and never knowing about each other.
 Those 3 sets of twins suggest that there is a genetically heritable part of why they are transgender.

 Diamond also found out that of the 38 pairs of dizygotic twins, only one pair was concordant, where both dizygotic twins had transitioned.
 Then he found that of the 61 pairs of monozygotic twins, 21 of those pairs were concordant, where both monozygotic twins had transitioned.
 Diamond’s study found that monozygotic twins were 10 times more likely than dizygotic twins to be concordant for both making a gender transition.
 Even though it would be ideal to have a lot more transgender twins to study, that significant difference strongly suggests that there is a genetically heritable part of why they are transgender.

 Diamond’s findings are very interesting, but it is not enough evidence to prove that being transgender is genetic.

 Outside of academia, most people have a very oversimplified understanding of genetics, especially when it comes to sex, gender, and sexuality.
 As children, they learned “boys are XY and girls are XX” and that sums everything up.
 This kind of belief is called genetic essentialism.